 Switzerland Google Maps is a site/tool that offers a wide range of map views (topographic, satellite, street view) and navigation options, with little effort on your part, yet efficiently.
 If you need to plan a trip to a new place like Switzerland, Google maps are available on desktop, mobile, or tablet.
 This Google maps and information page is dedicated to Switzerland, Europe (47 countries), showing its location, country facts, details about its capital city Bern, bordering countries like Austria, France, Italy, Liechtenstein, Germany, and plenty of other information which may be interesting when you visit this European state.

-Quick links: Google maps Switzerland, Bern Google maps, Driving Directions Switzerland, Printable Road Map.
+Quick links: Google Maps Switzerland, Bern Google maps, Driving Directions Switzerland, Printable Road Map.

 About Switzerland in a nutshell